beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 (my_env) C:\Users\Username>
 ```

-Once you environment is set, and you have it activated, simply run the following commands to install all the required packages for this workshop.
+After the above steps, run the below commands to install the packages that the workshop requires.

 #### Installing Numpy